-Without electric kit, 12 V operation of the refrigerator is only possible while the towing vehicle is connected and the engine of the towing vehicle is running.
+The 12 V operation of the refrigerator is only possible when a towing vehicle is connected and the vehicle engine is running.
 When the vehicle engine is switched off, switch the refrigerator to 230 V operation or gas operation.

 5.8 Satellite unit (special equipment)